 About

-He was also co-founder and member of the joint research project MuBiTec – Music Education with Mobile Technologies‹, where he was involved in the subprojects LINKED – Musical Education in Postdigital Communities‹ and LEA – Learning Processes and Aesthetic Experiences in App Music Practice‹ (University of Cologne, University of the Arts Berlin, University of Erfurt, University of Lübeck, Nord University Bergen; funded by the Federal Ministry of Education and Research; term: 2017-2021).
+He was also co-founder and member of the joint research project ›MuBiTec – Music Education with Mobile Technologies‹, where he was involved in the subprojects ›LINKED – Musical Education in Postdigital Communities‹ and ›LEA – Learning Processes and Aesthetic Experiences in App Music Practice‹ (University of Cologne, University of the Arts Berlin, University of Erfurt, University of Lübeck, Nord University Bergen; funded by the Federal Ministry of Education and Research; term: 2017-2021).

+Since 2018 he has been working as a lecturer in Transcultural Musicology and Historical Anthropology of Music at the Department of Musicology and Media Studies at Humboldt University and in Cultural Sociology at Humanistische Hochschule Berlin.
 From 2011 to 2017 he worked as a research and teaching associate at the Department of Music and Music Education at University of Potsdam, where he taught performance studies, popular music studies, music sociology, and 20th and 21th century music history.
-In addition, he was a member of the BMBF-promoted research association Transform – Educational process in performative projects (University of Potsdam, Braunschweig University of Art).
-He is also the founder and leader of the interdisciplinary research project Improvising Knowledge (University of Potsdam, University of Music and Performing Arts Vienna), where he investigates collaborative knowledge creation in communities of musical practice.
+In addition, he was a member of the BMBF-promoted research association ›Transform – Educational process in performative projects‹ (University of Potsdam, Braunschweig University of Art).
+He was also the founder and leader of the interdisciplinary research project ›Improvising Knowledge‹ (University of Potsdam, University of Music and Performing Arts Vienna) investigating collaborative knowledge creation in communities of musical practice.

 Photo: Silvia von Eigen